-Fazza Claim Victory In Khor Fakkan Class 3 Opener
+Fazza claim victory in Khor Fakkan Class 3 opener

-(MENAFN- Dubai PR Network) Fazza Claim Victory in Khor Fakkan Class 3 Opener
+(MENAFN- Total Communications) Fazza claim victory in Khor Fakkan Class 3 opener

 Abu Dhabi, UAE, 8th December, 2023: Arif Al Zaffain and Nadir Bin Hendi in Fazza secured victory in the opening round of the new UAE Class-3 Offshore Powerboat Championship in Khor Fakkan today.